dcomtois/summarytools/README.md

 ## Data Frame Summaries

-The `dfSummary()` function gives information for all variables contained in a data frame.
+As seen earlier, the `dfSummary()` function gives information for all variables contained in a data frame.
 The objective in building this function was to fit as much relevant information as possible in a concise, legible table.
 Version 0.8.0 introduced graphs for both ascii and _html_ outputs.

 ```r
 dfSummary(tobacco)